rebelsky/sams-assorted-musings-reflections/thankful-registrar-2020-07-20.md

 few thanks and acknowledgments to my regular mix of rants, musings, ramblings, and more.

-Today I'd like to express my appreciate for the staff of the Registrar's office.
+Today I'd like to express my appreciation for the staff of the Registrar's office.
 I don't know all that goes on in a normal summer at the Registrar's office.
 I do know that they have to gather all the data on the new students and enter it into Colleague.